-Caveats, Certificates of Pending Litigation, Injunctions, Security Act applications and Expropriation Act (Provincial) transactions, plan cancellations and any accompanying plans, undergo preliminary inspection by land title office staff prior to the application receiving an immediate application number, date and time.
+Caveats, Certificates of Pending Litigation, Injunctions, Security Act applications, Property Freezing Orders, Provisional Title applications and Expropriation Act (Provincial) transactions, undergo preliminary inspection by land title office staff prior to the application receiving an immediate application number, date and time.

 The above applications, whether submitted separately or as part of a document package, receive the same preliminary inspection whether they are paper or electronic applications.

 The Submit Package to the Land Title Office page is used for transactions requiring preliminary inspection in the same manner as all other electronic submissions that are submitted.
 Any package containing any one of the above transactions in the package initiates the preliminary inspection process.
 Application numbers, date and time will not become available for any applications in the same package until the entire package has been accepted by land title office staff.

 Immediate submissions which include transactions requiring preliminary inspection initiates the process for the entire package submitted.
 The package is accepted for preliminary inspection by the Land Title Office and receives an information message describing the review process.

 An example of this message is shown below:

 Applications awaiting preliminary inspection will be shown in the View Submission Dashboard or View All Packages pages as Queued for Review.
 Submissions shown as Queued for Review cannot be deleted.